Annotated Research Proposal Template

 Lock down your conceptual framework and write a defensible sample-size paragraph.

-Use the Proposal Defence Template to structure your slides and prepare for common panel questions.
+Use the Proposal Defence Template to structure your slides and prepare for common panel questions, from a departmental defence to a funder interview.

 University and faculty requirements differ.
 Always confirm your institution's specific requirements for title pages, declarations, referencing style, spacing, ethics approvals and submission format.